 It is in response to the loss of distinction between truth and lies in particular that genealogical reminders about the power of myth are especially important.
 As Hannah Arendt puts it in The Origins of Totalitarianism, part of the “demoralizing fascination” of totalitarian leaders stems from “the possibility that gigantic lies and monstrous falsehoods can eventually be established as unquestioned facts.”
 Myth obviously plays a key role in the erasure of the difference between truth and falsehood.
 As historian of the Holocaust George Mosse reminds us in Nazi Culture, “Building myths and heroes was an integral part of the Nazi cultural drive” insofar as “the flight from reason became a search for myth and heroes to believe in.”
 And he adds, “It is unfashionable to speak of the lessons of history, but perhaps there is a lesson for the present hidden among these documents of the past” (Mosse xli).
 More recently, Timothy Snyder in On Tyranny confirms this genealogical point as he cautions American readers in the wake of Trump’s election that “[f]ascists rejected reason in the name of will, denying objective truth in favor of a glorious myth articulated by leaders who claimed to give voice to the people.”
-And on yet another front, in an article on the rise of [ Connolly’s terms? then double quotes; otherwise single quotes for emphasis ] “new” or “aspirational” fascism, political theorist William Connolly uncovers striking genealogical similarities between Hitler’s and Trump’s rhetoric, specifically in its power to cast a “contagious” spell that operates on what he calls the “visceral register of cultural life,” a mimetic register that triggers “thought-imbued affective memes,” and, Connolly adds, “focuses singular identification upon an authoritarian figure.”
+And on yet another front, in an article on the rise of [ Connolly’s terms?
+Yes. then double quotes; otherwise single quotes for emphasis ] “new” or “aspirational” fascism, political theorist William Connolly uncovers striking genealogical similarities between Hitler’s and Trump’s rhetoric, specifically in its power to cast a “contagious” spell that operates on what he calls the “visceral register of cultural life,” a mimetic register that triggers “thought-imbued affective memes,” and, Connolly adds, “focuses singular identification upon an authoritarian figure.”

 These are just some recent examples; there are many more, and others will certainly follow.
-They should nonetheless suffice to indicate that after a period of marginalization, myth and its relation to identification [ are ] is clearly back [ on ] to [ or clearly have returned to ] the forefront of the theoretical and political scene.
+They should nonetheless suffice to indicate that after a period of marginalization, myth and its relation to identification [ are ] is clearly back [ on ] to [ or clearly have returned to; preference for back on ] the forefront of the theoretical and political scene.
 Theorists on different sides of the political spectrum agree on a series of related points: first, they posit myth at the centre of the logic of new fascist dreams that operates on an unconscious that has mimetic contagion as a via regia; second, they remind us of the ancient (Platonic) lesson that myth can be put to both totalitarian use (myth as a model to identify with) and critical use (myth as a lie to be unmasked); third, they caution us that the use of myth in emerging forms of authoritarian politics has the power to trigger massive identifications that generate a collective pathos on which new fascist movements prey; and fourth, they call for an urgent analysis of new fascist types – both in Europe and in the US – that have the power [ progressively ] to progressively erase the already thin line dividing truth from lies, fictions from politics – thus turning liberating dreams into a nightmarish reality.